 Methods of solid waste management

-The most primary strategy is to cut down the sources that generate a lot of solid wastes.
+The most fundamental strategy of waste management is to cut down the sources that generate a lot of solid wastes- Reducing.
 Reducing at source will help in the quantitative management of solid wastes.
 It is important to properly collect, segregate, transfer, store, process and finally treat the waste with an appropriate method.
-If the products are biodegradable, they can properly reused or recycled.
+If the products are biodegradable, they can properly be reused or recycled.
 Techniques of waste management varies according to the type and amount of wastes.
 Treatment of solid wastes is broadly categorized into reuse, recycle or dispose of depending upon whether the waste is biodegradable or not.
 Reusing is a strategy in which the wastes like papers, jugs, plastic containers are separated and washed if necessary to use them all over again.
 Recycling is a method in which we don't use the waste directly unlike in the previous method.
 In a recycling method, one form of the waste is changed to another form, for example, plastic can be moulted by heating and give them a different shape to use them again.
-Disposal method is the last resort where the item is no more good for either reuse or recycle.
-The disposal can be done by land-filling and waste-to-energy/incineration.
+Disposal method is the last resort useful if the items are no more good for either reuse or recycle.

 Most commonly used methods of solid waste management